JyNing04/my_site/content/event/ces2024/index.md

   - David Xiang - CS UG
   - Harshal Nallapareddy - CS UG
   - Preetham Minchu - CS UG

+Our car is set to undergo a transformation into the [AV-24](https://www.indyautonomouschallenge.com/indy-autonomous-challenge-unveils-next-gen-autonomous-vehicle-platform-iac-av-24) configuration over the next two months.
+The next race will be held at the Formula One racetrack in Monza, Italy this summer.

 address:
   city: Las Vegas